xiaohan752/Atom/README.md

 > Notes:
 > - Features may change rapidly during development.
 > - Some systems may require an internet connection to fetch data.
-> - Some blocks use **slope-shaped collision**.
+> - Some blocks use **slope-shaped mesh**.
 Slopes are defined by the block’s **collision volume**, meaning the walkable/solid shape is determined by its collision geometry rather than the visual mesh alone.

 ## Controls